German-Cobian/Enumerable-Methods/README.md

       rspec-mocks 3.10.2
       rspec-support 3.10.2
 * The rspec gem comes packed with all you need to get started including the 5 gems listed above.
-* Navigate into the AdvancedBuildingBlocks-Enumerables folder: cd AdvancedBuildingBlocks-Enumerables
+* Navigate into the `AdvancedBuildingBlocks-Enumerables` folder by running `cd AdvancedBuildingBlocks-Enumerables`
-* Run the following command to initialize Rspec: rspec --init
+* Run the following command to initialize Rspec: `rspec --init`
 * This generates a /spec folder and a .rspec file at the root of your project.
-* Finally, to run the tests, simply run: rspec
+* Finally, to run the tests, simply run `rspec`

 ## Authors